Computer programs

 Highest ratings & most reviews among time tracking apps on Google Play.

-Does not tell you which exact websites you spend time on within a specific web browsing app.
+Does not tell you which exact websites you spend time on within a web browsing app.

 What it can do:

-- notify you when you are spending more time in an app than a set limit
+• notify you when you spend more time in an app than a set limit

 Price: Free (in-app purchases & ads).